SummaryRead the full fact sheet

-The five metropolitan hubs are:
+The three metropolitan hubs are:

 Genetic diagnostic laboratory services

 Genetic testing is provided by a number of public and private providers and is accessed through a clinical genetic service or some medical specialists.

 Providers of genetic diagnostic laboratory services in Victoria include:

-The Genetic Support Network of Victoria (GSNV) aims to make sure that all people with a genetic disorder in Victoria have appropriate and accurate information and support to be able to manage the challenges to their health and wellbeing.
-The GSNV provides information, resources and help to support a number of existing genetic support groups and to aid the development of new groups.
+Support groups for genetic disordersThe aims to make sure that all people with a genetic disorder in Victoria have appropriate and accurate information and support to be able to manage the challenges to their health and wellbeing.
+GSNV provides information, resources and help to support a number of existing and to aid the development of new groups.